kris2026uk/LIS624/php.md

 We want the index.php file to pull up first.
 In order to do this, we must manually change the order of the files.

 1. Verify the documents name and location using the following command:

    **cd /etc/apache2/mods-available/**

-2. Save a copy of the file dir.conf by using the following command:
+3. Save a copy of the file dir.conf by using the following command:

    **sudo cp dir.conf dir.conf.bak**

-3. Using your editor, open the file:
+5. Using your editor, open the file:

    **sudo edit dir.conf**

    -insert index.php first in the line of files, save and exit

    Use the following command to check the configuration:

    **sudo systemctl reload apache2**

    **systemctl status apache2**

    *Lastly, we want to create a PHP page*

    Use the following commands to pull up a test editor file, this will automatically name your new file index.php:

    **cd /var/www/html/**

-   **Sudo nano index.php**
+   **Sudo edit index.php**

    Add the following code to the file: